chris-prener/data-skills-01/notebook/data-skills-01-complete.md

 ![](data-skills-01-complete_files/figure-gfm/test-chunk-1.png)<!-- -->

 Add a new chunk by clicking the *Insert* button on the toolbar and choosing `R`.
+Notice that you can also with Python and SQL, among other languages.

-When you save the notebook, an `html` file containing the code and output will be saved alongside it (click the *Preview* button or press *Cmd+Shift+K* to preview the `html` file).
+When you save the notebook, an `html` file containing the code and output will be saved alongside it.
 The `html` file will always be saved in the directory that your R Markdown file is saved in.
+Other varieties of R Markdown files do not produce this `html` file automatically.
+You can save this file and then click on `data-skills-01.nb.html` in the file pane to see the latest rendered version.

-If you want to create a new RMarkdown.
-Notebook, you can do so by going to `File > New File > R Notebook`.
+If you want to create a new RMarkdown Notebook, you can do so by going to `File > New File > R Notebook`.
 There is a [basic guide to writing with Markdown here](https://rmarkdown.rstudio.com/authoring_basics.html).
 Finally, you